LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 #### Task Timeout

 Task time outs is setting a time limit that the program will wait for a task to finish.
-This is useful to have on servers, so that a long running task can not be abused to create a DDoS attack.
+This is useful to have on servers, so that a long running task can not be abused to create a DoS attack.
 Regex is one example.
 There are some "evil regex" patterns that can act as a Denial of Service.
 This Wikipedia article explains about it [Wikipedia ReDoS](https://en.wikipedia.org/wiki/ReDoS).